ibexa/documentation-developer/docs/guide/user_management/token.md

 # Token

 [[= product_name_com =]] uses the token system in the registration process to create a double opt-in possibility.
-The token service can generate a unique token which is valid for a given time.
+The token service can generate a unique token that is valid for a given time.

-After user registration a token is created and stored in the database.
+After user registration, a token is created and stored in the database.
 When the user clicks the URL that they receive in an email, the token is validated and fetched from the database.
 After the user has been activated, the token is removed from the database.